KamilLelonek/ex_wallet/README.md

 **`calculate/1`**

-Finally, you can generate a Bitcoin Address using your _private key_:
+You are able to calculate a Bitcoin Address using your _private key_:

 ```elixir
 iex(10)> ExWallet.Address.calculate(private_key)